open-mmlab/playground/README.md

 </div>

-With the principles of openness, transparency, and cooperation, we encourage community members to join in our projects and explore the edges of AI.
-Our Playground project is the perfect place to collect exciting and cutting-edge applications related to OpenMMLab, which we constantly update.
+🥳 🚀 **With the principles of openness, transparency, and cooperation, we encourage community members to join in our projects and explore the edges of AI.
+Our Playground project is the perfect place to collect exciting and cutting-edge applications related to OpenMMLab, which we constantly update.**

-Join the playground now and unleash your creativity in the world of AI!
+🥳 🚀 **Join the playground now and unleash your creativity in the world of AI!**

 The overview diagram is shown below.